JBZoo/CSV-Blueprint/README.md

       # Of course it's an ultimatum to verify any sort of string data.
       # Please, be careful.
 Regex is a powerful tool, but it can be very dangerous if used incorrectly.
       # Remember that if you want to solve a problem with regex, you now have two problems.
+      # But have it your way, then happy debugging! https://regex101.com.
       regex: /^[\d]{2}$/

       # Checks length of a string including spaces (multibyte safe).